How to Scrape a Static Website Without Getting Blocked

 time.sleep(random.uniform(2.0, 5.0))

-This script initializes a persistent session with browser-mimicking headers and applies a randomized delay to simulate human reading speed and avoid rate-limit triggers.
-By standardizing your python requests headers, you significantly reduce the likelihood of immediate WAF rejection.
+This initializes a persistent session with browser-mimicking headers and applies a randomized delay to simulate human reading speed, significantly reducing the likelihood of WAF rejection.

 3. Implement Intelligent Request Delays

 Fixed sleep intervals are easily fingerprinted by modern anti-bot systems.
-To effectively manage rate limiting web scraping, you must introduce variability into your request cadence.
+Introduce variability into your request cadence:

-• Exponential Backoff: When a server returns a 429 Too Many Requests or 503 Service Unavailable, implement a retry strategy that doubles the wait time after each failure.
+429 Too Many Requestsor503 Service Unavailable, double the wait time after each consecutive failure. - Respect

-A robust delay strategy balances data throughput with server load.
-For static site scraping python projects, a randomized pause between 2 and 7 seconds is typically sufficient for most mid-tier websites.
+A randomized pause between 2 and 7 seconds is generally sufficient for most static sites.

 4. Manage Sessions and Rotate Proxies

-Session objects maintain state across requests, which is critical for sites that rely on session tokens or CSRF cookies.
-Pair this with a dynamic proxy pool to distribute traffic across multiple IP addresses.
+When scaling your pipeline, a single IP will eventually hit rate limits or be blacklisted.
+Session objects maintain state across requests, critical for sites that rely on session tokens or CSRF cookies.
+Pair sessions with a dynamic proxy pool to distribute traffic:

 import requests